 Read a detailed description of what you'll learn

-In the applied skills segments of the classes, students obtain a firm foundation in textile history, textile fabrications and embellishment, designer’s language, tailoring, aesthetics of historical and modern dress, pattern designing of garments from 1680 to the present, costume as sculpture, costume technology, and costume in performance.
-Not only do students learn to create clothing from any period in history using bespoke, one-of-a-kind couturier methods, but through the academic component within each class they also learn why and how clothing contributes to the formation of personal, community and cultural identities, for example.
+In the applied skills segments of the classes, students obtain a firm foundation in the designer’s language, tailoring, the aesthetics of historical and modern dress, pattern designing of garments from 1680 to the present, costume as sculpture, costume technology, and costume in performance.
+Not only do students learn to create clothing from any period in history using bespoke, one-of-a-kind couturier methods, but also through the academic component within each class they learn why and how clothing contributes to the formation of personal, community and cultural identities.
 In addition, students gain a strong proficiency in costume history from antiquity to the present, exploring why people clothed themselves as they did, and paying particular attention to the social and cultural influences at play, along with class and gender differentiation.
-As part of Costume Studies, students now also take two classes at NSCAD University, which contribute positively to the diversity and strength of our program.

 In addition to projects and assignments within individual classes, students have an opportunity to hone their applied and academic skills in costuming by working on costumes for the Fountain School's stage productions and in the creation of a major historical research project which is presented to the public at the end of the academic year.
 It is within these two components of the program – one grounded in the magic of theatre, one steeped in the sensuality of history – that the individual elements of the program are realized and appreciated.
 It is here that students are able to gauge public reaction to their work, which is a valuable part of their education experience.

 Students come to Costume Studies from all across Canada and the USA.
-The program is selective in its choice of students who quickly form a special bond and make friends for life.
-Because of the closely-knit Costume Studies community, those moving away from home for their first year of university need never fear being lonely.
-Moreover, Costume Studies alumni have a far-reaching network throughout North America, and share a camaraderie not experienced by those in large university programs.
+They quickly form a special bond and make friends for life.
+Because of the close-knit Costume Studies community, those moving away from home for their first year of university need never fear being lonely.
+Moreover, Costume Studies alumni have a far-reaching network throughout North America and share a camaraderie not experienced by those in large university programs.